-- Prior to specifications changes, follow up at six months improved from 17.0 percent in 2010 to 41.8 percent in 2019 for adults.
-Adolescents have a 2019 follow up rate of 38.9 percent. - Due to recent redesign of the measure, the developer is not able to provide trend data on the measure as specified. - The developer also claims that due to the COVID-19 pandemic, trends since 2020 have been confounded and cannot be provided.
+- Prior to specifications changes, follow up at six months improved from 22.7 percent in 2010 to 48.5 percent in 2019 for adults.
+Adolescents have a 2019 follow up rate of 43.4 percent. - Due to recent redesign of the measure, the developer is not able to provide trend data on the measure as specified.

 4b2.
 Benefits vs. harms.
-Benefits of the performance measure in facilitating progress toward achieving highquality, efficient healthcare for individuals or populations outweigh evidence of unintended negative consequences to individuals or populations (if such evidence exists).
+Benefits of the performance measure in facilitating progress toward achieving high-quality, efficient healthcare for individuals or populations outweigh evidence of unintended negative consequences to individuals or populations (if such evidence exists).